Affordable policy which could stop fossil fuels causing global warming

-Category: Climate Hits: 0Imagine a single policy, imposed on one industry, which would, if enforced consistently, stop fossil fuels causing global warming within a generation.
+Category: Climate Hits: 1Imagine a single policy, imposed on one industry, which would, if enforced consistently, stop fossil fuels causing global warming within a generation.
 The Carbon Takeback Obligation could do just that.
 It requires fossil fuel extractors and importers to dispose safely and permanently of a rising fraction of the CO2 they generate, with that fraction rising to 100% by the year of net-zero.
 Critically, this would include carbon dioxide generated by the products they sell.

 Read more https://www.sciencedaily.com/releases/2021/10/211026124239.htm